yashisingh-ds/yashisingh-ds/README.md

-# my-data-profile-👋 Hi, I'm Yashi Singh
+👋 Hi, I'm Yashi Singh

 **A highly motivated and detail-oriented pre-final year B.Tech student** pursuing **Computer Science and Engineering** specializing in **Data Science** at **Sharda University**.
 With a strong foundation in data analytics, statistical modeling, and machine learning, I am passionate about uncovering meaningful insights from complex datasets to drive strategic decision-making.
 My expertise spans data visualization and predictive modeling.
 I am eager to leverage my skills in real-world analytics-driven solutions.
 Open to opportunities in **data analytics, business intelligence, and AI-powered data solutions**, I thrive in dynamic environments where I can apply my analytical mindset and technical proficiency to solve challenging problems.